NOBertram1/hello-world/README.md

 # hello-world
-Bertram is learning git and github finally.
+Bertram is learning git and github finally